aaajr97/Week2Homework1/README.md

 - __HURRAH!__ You have successfully merged modifications from a feature branch into a main branch.
 You are given the option to delete the feature branch by clicking the 'delete branch' button:
 >![](task2/pullrequestsuccess.png)

 - You can also delete the feature branch locally, by going back to the command prompt and entering the following command ```git branch -d branch_name```

+- To delete the feature branch remotely, enter the code ```git push origin -d branch_name```

 # __HOMEWORK COMPLETE__